clintcan/netchecker/README.md

 - VirusTotal API has rate limits (500 requests per minute for free accounts)
 - Requires network connectivity for VirusTotal features
 - Process information may be limited on some operating systems
+- Cache is only maintained during a single execution session (not persistent across runs)

 ## Use Cases